Sustainable Natural Resources and Ecosystem Management & Protection

 Country Description

-Mozambique is a country in southern Africa with a 2,500km coastline along the Indian Ocean.
-It has abundant natural resources both onshore and offshore.
-North of the Zambezi River Mozambique has inland hills and low plateaus, followed by rugged highlands further west.
-South of the Zambezi are lowlands and in the deep south are the Lebombo Mountains.
-Mozambique has an altitude-dependent tropical climate with a wet season from October to March and a dry Season April to September.
-Mozambique is frequently exposed to cyclones in the wet season and droughts are very common disasters occurring every three to four years (World Bank Group, 2023).
-As one of the poorest countries in the world and one of the most frequently and worst affected by natural disasters – the majority of which are linked to climate change (UNDP, n.d.) – Mozambique is the 7th most at risk country in the world (World Risk Index, 2023).
+Mozambique is a country in southern Africa with a 2,500 km coastline along the Indian Ocean.
+The country has abundant natural resources both onshore and offshore.
+North of the Zambezi River, Mozambique’s landscape includes inland hills and low plateaus, followed by rugged highlands further west.
+South of the Zambezi are mainly lowlands, while the far south is marked by the Lebombo Mountains.
+Mozambique has an altitude-dependent tropical climate with a wet season from October to March and a dry season from April to September.
+The country is frequently exposed to cyclones during the wet season, while droughts occur regularly, often every three to four years (World Bank Group, 2023).
+As one of the poorest countries in the world and among those most affected by natural disasters – many of which are linked to climate change (UNDP, n.d.) – Mozambique ranks as the seventh most at-risk country globally (World Risk Index, 2023).

-Since 1960, average annual temperatures have increased by 0.9˚C and are projected to rise another 1˚C in the next 20 years (GRID Geneva, n.d.).
-In that same time period, rainfall decreased 3.1% per decade whilst the proportion of days with heavy rainfall increased by 2.6% per decade (ibid.).
-This has contributed to catastrophic flooding and has destroyed crops, homes, infrastructure, and taken thousands of lives.
-Climate change is expected to increase the risk and severity of droughts and floods in Mozambique, with severe consequences for the 70% of its population that live in rural areas and depend on rain-fed subsistence farming (World Bank Group, 2023).
-Climate change is projected to exacerbate the effects of the natural hazards that Mozambique is already exposed to (ibid.).
+Since 1960, average annual temperatures have increased by about 0.9°C and are projected to rise by a further 1°C in the next 20 years (GRID Geneva, n.d.).
+Over the same period, overall rainfall has declined by 3.1 percent per decade, while the proportion of days with heavy rainfall has increased by 2.6 percent per decade (ibid.).
+These trends have contributed to catastrophic flooding, destroying crops, homes, and infrastructure, and causing significant loss of life.
+Climate change is expected to increase both the frequency and severity of droughts and floods in Mozambique, with severe consequences for the 70 percent of the population living in rural areas and relying on rain-fed subsistence farming (World Bank Group, 2023).
+Overall, climate change is projected to exacerbate the natural hazards to which Mozambique is already highly exposed (ibid.).

-According to GRID Geneva (n.d.), Mozambique has the right policies and initiatives planned to address its climate risks, however its institutional, financial, technical, and capacity building barriers limit their implementation.
+According to GRID Geneva (n.d.), Mozambique has developed appropriate policies and initiatives to address climate risks.
+However, institutional, financial, technical, and capacity-related constraints continue to limit their effective implementation.

 3